toivjon/uwp-xbox-controllers/README.md

 As seen from the table, both thumbsticks can be also pressed which allows them to be as buttons as well.

 ## Features
-Here is a small list of the features that are offered by the UWP Gamepad API.
+Here is a small list of the features offered by the UWP Gamepad API.

 - Enumerate all currently attached controllers.
 - Listen events about gamepads being added or removed.